XueFuzhao/InstructionWild/README.md

 ## Data Release

 Our dataset use the same format as [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) for fast and easy usage.
+Our instructions have no input field.

 ## Data Collection